assaf/zombie/README.md

 If you're going to write an insanely fast, headless browser, how can you not call it Zombie?
 Zombie it is.

-Zombie.js is a lightweight framefork for testing client-side JavaScript code in a simulated environment.
+Zombie.js is a lightweight framework for testing client-side JavaScript code in a simulated environment.
 No browser required.

 Let's try to sign up to a page and see what happens: